chinapandaman/PyPDFForm/README.md

 ## Introduction

-PyPDFForm is a pure Python library for PDF form processing.
+PyPDFForm is a free and open source pure-Python 3 library for PDF form processing.
+It contains the essential functionalities needed to interact with PDF forms:

+* Inspect what data a PDF form needs to be filled with.
-It allows filling a PDF form programmatically by creating a Python dictionary with keys matching its annotated names for widgets like text fields and checkboxes.
-It also supports other functionalities such as drawing image and merging multiple PDFs together.
+* Fill a PDF form by simply creating a Python dictionary.
+* Create a subset of form widgets on a PDF.

+It also supports other common utilities such as extracting pages and merging multiple PDFs together.

 ## Installing